youyanggu/covid19_projections/README.md

 There are many existing models out there that attempt to make COVID-19 projections, but there are shortcomings in those models that could be improved upon.
-Here we present a model that uses machine learning to project COVID-19 peak and total deaths in the US.
+Here we present a model that uses machine learning to project COVID-19 peak and total deaths in the US and around the world.

 ### Projection for US:
 Peak: **1,943** deaths on **April 7, 2020** | Total: **41,689** deaths (by June 30, 2020) {% include iframe.html %}